theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/Linear_and_mixed_integer_programming.md

 ## Mixed integer programming

 Mixed integer models, however, are a different story.
-Large models are very hard to solve with open source solvers and advanced commercial solvers are needed to solve real world mixed integer models in a reasonable amount of time.
+Large models are very hard to solve with open source solvers and expensive commercial solvers are needed to solve real world problems in a reasonable amount of time.

 ### Material